hirak99/keyshift/README.md

 Then press any key that you want to know the id of.

-All keycodes [defined in linux/input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h) are supported.
+All keycodes [/usr/include/linux/input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h) are supported.
 You can also look for a keycode there to map to, which is not available on your keyboard.

 ## Example Tasks

-- Remap keys
+- **Remap keys**
 ```
 // Remap menu key (KEY_PASTE) into Right Win key.
 PASTE = RIGHTMETA